 - Trouble speaking, reading, writing, or understanding language

-- Changes in mood or the ability to pay attention or solve problems
+- Changes in mood or the ability to pay attention or learn new information

 How is a left hemispheric stroke diagnosed?

-- CT or MRI scan: Healthcare providers use these pictures to see bleeding or blood flow blockage in your brain.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
-Do not enter the MRI room with metal.
+- CT or MRI pictures may show where the stroke happened and any damage to your brain.
+You may be given contrast liquid to help your skull and brain show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if you have a metal implant.
+Tell the healthcare provider if you have any metal in or on your body.